philsturgeon/awesome-earth/README.md

 - [App: Too Good To Go](https://toogoodtogo.co.uk/en-gb) - Sell your surplus food, easily and sustainably!
 Save delicious food and fight food waste.
 Find your favorite food and go rescue it.
 - [City Harvest](https://www.cityharvest.org/) - 🇺🇸 City Harvest is New York City’s largest food rescue organization.
 They rescue food and deliver it to hundreds of food pantries, soup kitchens and other community partners.
 - [Donate Toys](https://www.moneycrashers.com/where-donate-used-toys/) - 🇺🇸 Donate toys that your children have grown out of instead of throwing them away.
+- [Dabchy](https://www.dabchy.com/) - 🇹🇳 Tunisian second hand clothes marketplace.
+- [threadUP](https://www.thredup.com/) - 🇺🇸 Second hand clothes, upcycled to avoid the electricity, carbon, etc waste of making new clothes, and keeping them from a landfill.
+Women and kids but nothing for men.
 - [Go "Swaggless"](https://twitter.com/lindybrandon/status/1131202229229314048) - Nobody needs another corporate logo stressball or other pointless swag.
 Convince your company to skip the nonsense and donate to something worthwhile - like their [Offset Earth](https://offset.earth/) business account!
 - [Olio](https://olioex.com/) - 🇬🇧 We connect neighbours to share food, and other things, rather than chuck them away.
 - [Openstreetmap: Zero Waste (Overpass)](http://overpass-turbo.eu/?template=key&key=zero_waste) - Openstreetmap has the tag zero_waste=* for shops who sell items without packaging.
 - [Original Unverpackt](https://original-unverpackt.de/) - 🇩🇪 Zero packaging supermarket in Berlin. _Original Unverpackt hat sich als erster Supermarkt weltweit dem Zero-Waste-Lifestyle gewidmet._
 - [Rethink Food NYC](https://www.rethinkfood.nyc/) - 🇺🇸 They pick up unused, excess food from restaurants, farms, and other food purveyors, and repurpose it into delicious and nutritious meals for under-served New Yorkers.
+- [Kaiyo](https://kaiyo.com/) - Buy and sell used furniture to keep it out of landfill.
+They'll even come and pick it up! _I've used this to get rid of a giant sofa which nobody wanted to buy, it was about to go on the street and they got me a cheque._